henry-azer/facetcher-deep-learning/README.md

 # Project Details

 ```
 ├──  heat - this foler cointains the face structure images
 │
 │
 ├──  configs - This folder contains autoencoder model, facial part codes and the main Functions.
 │    └── AE_Model.py
 |    └── Combine_Model.py
 |    └── networks.py
 │
 │
-├──  options
+├──  options - This folder contains configuration files for the model.
 │    └── AE_face.py
 │    └── parts_combine.py
 |
 |
-├──  params
+├──  params - This folder contains saved model parameters obtained by training a the model.
 │    └── AE_whole
 |    └── Combine
 │
 │
-├──  test_input     - This folder contains the input images of the model
+├──  test_input - This folder contains the input images of the model.
 │
 │
-├──  test_output     - This folder contains the output images of the model
+├──  test_output - This folder contains the output images of the model.
 ```

 # Project Structure